 The term “Data Science”, the modern version, was coined in 2008.
 It has ever since taken the world by storm!
-Revolutionary as the idea is, it has, quite understandably, created some confusion too – in that it encompasses such a broad area that if you ask ten people what it means you may get ten completely different and sometimes contradictory answers.
+Revolutionary as the idea is, it has, quite understandably, created some confusion too.
+Moreover, it encompasses such a broad area that if you ask ten people what it means you may be discovering ten completely different and sometimes contradictory answers.

-The basic question however to first understand.
-What does the ‘science of data’ mean?
+What does discovering the ‘science of data’ mean?

 I will attempt to answer that question in this first blog post.

-I would encourage anyone who is interested in this area and wants to build a career in Data Science to pause a bit and think how we can use science to maybe explore and discover hidden things in data.
+I would encourage anyone to pause a bit and think how we can use science to explore hidden things in data.